|Archer family |

 His date of death is unknown.

 Archer, John (b. c.1670; fl.
 1738) of Kiltymon.
 Second son of Edward Archer of Kiltymon (Wicklow) and his wife Mary, daughter of Sankey Sylliard of Dublin, born about 1670.
-He married 1st, 23 January 1696/7 at Delgany (Wicklow), Catherine Paine of Clamanning and 2nd, Anne (d.
-1743), third daughter of John Chamney of Bullard (Wicklow) and Ballynellot (Wexford) and had issue:
+He married 1st, 23 January 1696/7 at Delgany (Wicklow), Catherine Paine (fl.
+1705) of Clamanning and 2nd, Anne (d.
+1743), third daughter of John Chamney of Bullard (Wicklow) and Ballynellot (Wexford) and had issue (the mother of his three younger sons being likely but uncertain):

 Archer, Edward (1700-77) of Mount John and Prospect House.
 Eldest son of John Archer (b. c.1670), baptised 19 May 1700.
 He married 1st, 1729, his first cousin Mary Archer (b.
 1711; fl.
 1738) of Prospect House, and 2nd, 9 October 1746 at St Peter & St Kevin, Dublin, Elizabeth (1717-77), daughter of Graves or Thomas Chamney of Platten (Meath) and Ballyshanogue (Wexford), and had issue: